Chart Color Schemes

 Infrastructure

-City Beach has limited levels of nearby infrastructure activity, ranking in the 19thth percentile nationally
+City Beach has limited levels of nearby infrastructure activity, ranking in the 12thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 14 projects likely to affect the area.
-Notable ones include City Beach Car Park Upgrades, Bold Park Aquatic Centre Redevelopment, Ocean Gardens Multi-Generational Living, and Amara City Beach.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 14 projects that could impact the region.
+Notable projects include City Beach Car Park Upgrades, Bold Park Aquatic Centre Redevelopment, Ocean Gardens Multi-Generational Living, and Amara City Beach.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.